-- Order a free lead test kit by contacting the Drinking Water Division at 202-612-3440 or email leadtest@dcwater.com.
+- 1. Order a free lead test kit by contacting the Drinking Water Division at 202-612-3440 or email leadtest@dcwater.com.
 Lead test kits are provided to both single and multifamily residences as well as commercial customers.
-These tests can indicate the presence of lead in the service pipe or household plumbing. (dcwater.com/leadtest) - Check the interactive map to identify the material of your service pipe.
+These tests can indicate the presence of lead in the service line or household plumbing. (dcwater.com/leadtest) - Check the interactive map to identify the material of your service line.
 This information is based on available historic records and may not be up to date. (dcwater.com/servicemap) - 3.
-Determine household pipe and plumbing if the pipe material is listed on the map as "unknown" by contacting a licensed plumber or following our pipe identification guide (Español).
-Additional sources of lead may exist in lead solder, brass faucets, valves or fittings. (dcwater.com/identifylead) - 4.
+Identify your pipe material by checking your household water service connection inside the home, typically located in the basement.
+A helpful guide and videos are posted at dcwater.com/lead.
+You can also contact a licensed plumber to inspect your pipes. - 4.
 Replace your lead pipes and plumbing.
-DC Water has several programs for lead service pipe replacement, and DC Water will always cover cost of replacement in public space. (dcwater.com/replacelead).
-Learn more on page 15. - Learn more about our lead program and download or request hard copies of lead information in both English and Spanish. (dcwater.com/lead and dcwater.com/lead-brochures)
+DC Water has several programs for lead service line replacement, and DC Water will always cover cost of replacement in public space. (dcwater.com/replacelead).
+Learn more on page 15. - 5.
+Learn more about our lead program and download or request hard copies of lead information in both English and Spanish. (dcwater.com/lead and dcwater.com/lead-brochures)